irinatu17/Art-of-Tea/README.md

 #### Typography
 There are three fonts used across the project that I find a good combination:
 - [Open Sans](https://fonts.google.com/specimen/Open+Sans) used as the main body font, popular modern sans-serif typeface providing good readability.
-- [Marko One](https://fonts.google.com/specimen/Marko+One) - elegant, decarative and eye-catching font, used mostly for headings.
+- [Marko One](https://fonts.google.com/specimen/Marko+One) - elegant, decorative and eye-catching font, used mostly for headings.
 - [Sawarabi Mincho](https://fonts.google.com/specimen/Sawarabi+Mincho) - clean and simple font, perfectly fit to the "Art of Tea" and "East culture" theme, used for navbar elements and some headings.
 #### Icons
 Icons are used widely, as they are good attention grabbers.
 They help users to find and scan content quickly and easily.
 Another advantage of using them is to help to break language barriers.
 They create more user-friendly experience for people with non-native English by giving the visual clue about the subject.